alex309-duarte/WRO_FutureEngineers_Q/Engineering journal/Day eight and new, Thursday 17 and Friday 18 July.md

-During these two days we have only organized our Git Hub repository and kept the engineering journal
+During these two days we have only organized our Git Hub repository and kept the engineering journal.
+We have also designed [a piece](https://github.com/alex309-duarte/WRO_FutureEngineers_Q/blob/main/3D%20pieces/Soporte%20del%20Boton.gcode) that will be used to place the new on/off button.